 Garfield North, LLC - The University has a 29% ownership interest, and was previously applying the equity method of accounting for its investment.
 The asset will be evaluated for impairment annually.
 Garfield Partners, LLC (GP) has a 71% ownership.
-At May 31, 2021 and 2020, the University's investment in Garfield North, LLC, totaled \$3,104 and \$2,698, respectively, and is included in investments on the consolidated statements of financial position.
+At May 31, 2020 and 2019, the University's investment in Garfield North, LLC, totaled \$2,698 and \$331, respectively, and is included in Investments on the Consolidated Statements of Financial Position.

 Under the terms of the partnership agreement, as amended, the University provided financing to Garfield North, LLC in the form of a loan in the amount of \$1,000.
-Interest was at 3%.
-Principal payments of \$150 were to be made periodically from available cash flow, until the loan was paid in full.
-The loan was jointly and severally guaranteed by GP, the related party and another entity in an amount equal to their 71% of the loan.
-At May 31, 2021 and 2020, the amount due from Garfield North, LLC, totaled \$800.
-The remaining balance of \$800 and all accrued interest was paid in full in January of 2021.
+Interest is at 3%.
+Principal payments of \$150 shall be made annually from available cash flow, until the loan is paid in full.
+The loan is jointly and severally guaranteed by GP, the related party and another entity in an amount equal to their 71% of the loan.
+At May 31, 2020 and 2019, the amount due from Garfield North, LLC, totaled \$800 and \$800, respectively, and is included as other receivables on the statements of financial position.

-Contributions receivable from board members at May 31, 2021 and 2020, were \$41 and \$79, respectively.
-Gifts from board members totaled \$92 and \$70 at May 31, 2021 and 2020, respectively.
+Contributions receivable from board members at May 31, 2020 and 2019, were \$79 and \$84, respectively.
+Gifts from board members totaled \$70 and \$68 at May 31, 2020 and 2019, respectively.